bolkedebruin/airflow/UPDATING.md

 ## Airflow Master

+### Secure by default Webserver and API

+The webserver and API are now configured secure by default.
+In addition it is not possible anymore to turn security off.
+We feel this is the right way to go, to protect unaware users and corporations to unintended Apache Airflow installations exposed to the Internet.

+If you are currently running an Airflow installation without password protection you will need to set a password by issuing

+`airflow `

 ### Add a configuration variable(default_dag_run_display_number) to control numbers of dag run for display
 Add a configuration variable(default_dag_run_display_number) under webserver section to control num of dag run to show in UI.